Aden's Dream

 "Haven't you gone to bed as yet, son?"

-"You must give Susan a chance, son.
+"You must give Susan a chance.
 Every time she approaches you, you cut her off."

 "She only loves Freddie, Dad.
 You both barely notice my existence."

-Five large healthy snow-white ducks with cinnamon heads scattered in different directions in Lisa's backyard.
+Five large, healthy, snow-white ducks with cinnamon heads were scattered in different directions in Lisa's backyard.
 Lisa chased after them, managing to trap one under a basket while hunting for the other four.
 By the time she got all of them under that basket, she was wiping her face with her dupatta and breathing hard.
 The mischievous devils were quacking beneath the basket, not sounding too elated with their abode and probably complaining.

 Aden's sullen expression brightened, and a reluctant smile teased the corner of his lips.
 Lisa was monitoring the ducks with a stick in her hand.
 The straw basket was too light a roof for those strappy ducks, and after a while, the basket was moving.

 "Goodnight, Aden," his father brushed his lips on his forehead and patted his shoulder.
-Aden muttered under his breath a dutiful goodnight, his smiling gaze on Lisa.
+Aden muttered a dutiful goodnight under his breath, his smile on Lisa.

 Lisa was wearing the pink churidar Aden had gifted her for her birthday.
-After working for days with his father repairing their refrigerator, he had earned that money.
-His father felt that Aden should use his summer breaks wisely and taught him how to fix almost every electric gadget – televisions, refrigerators, toasters, etc. Aden had become such an expert that his father told him that he would send him to technical school.
+After working for days with his father, repairing their refrigerator, he had earned that money.
+His father felt that Aden should use his summer breaks wisely and taught him how to fix almost every electric gadget – televisions, refrigerators, and toasters.
+Aden had become such an expert that his father said he would send him to technical school.
 Aden was somewhat thrilled, but his heart still longed to go to a music school.

-"Aren't you afraid your dad will notice the missing music books?" he said as he took a mouthful of delicious lunch of sambhar rice with cabbage poriyal.
+"Aren't you afraid your dad will notice the missing music books?" he said, taking a mouthful of delicious sambhar rice with cabbage poriyal.
 Aden had left home in a hurry, not wanting his stepmom to force him to take Freddie to school.
 She could do it; she had a car.
-A school bus was available too.
+A school bus was available, too.
 Karim, the bus driver, adored Freddie and, for an extra buck, would take special care of him.

 "I don't steal, Aden."
 Lisa said, drawing his attention back to her, "I asked Dad."
 She gave him the extra tiffin box and opened a packet of lime pickle and fresh papads that she saved in a plastic bag for Aden.
 Aden crunched on papads as he wolfed down the meal.
 "He knows you are talented."